 - Considered more valuable and can even add value to a property.

 Because the stone is all uniquely formed under the layers of earth, no two pieces will be the same.
 Each piece will contain its own unique layered patterns and veining, meaning technically each and every project will be unique.

 Perhaps surprisingly, the process of quarrying natural stone is much more environmentally friendly than the concrete manufacturing process.

 Concrete manufacturing process involves incredibly high temperatures when forming, which pumps out a large amount of CO2 into the atmosphere.
 So those with an environmental conscience may also favour natural stone.

 The 4 types of natural stone we stock year-round are:

 Each of the above natural stone paving slab materials have different properties, and it’s important to know the difference.

 Indian Sandstone Paving Slabs

 This timeless material is easily the most popular imported material available on the market.
-Due to it’s huge array of colours, surface finish and general availability, Indian sandstone paving slabs remain an incredibly popular material to work with.
+Sometimes known as "riven paving slabs", due to it’s huge array of colours, surface finish and general availability, Indian sandstone paving slabs remain an incredibly popular material to work with.